kyouko-taiga/LogicKit/Docs/UserManual.md

 LogicKit comes with some built-ins facts and rules that are commonly found in knowledge bases.
 See `Sources/LogicKitBuiltins` for the exhaustive list.

-First import the Swift module where they are defined:
+First, import the Swift module where they are defined:

 ```swift
 import LogicKitBuiltins